-With either option, once you’ve selected either the catalog or items, you can customize the block’s appearance.
+With either option, once you’ve selected either the feed or items, you can customize the block’s appearance.
 Product blocks can show images only, or include each item’s name and price.
 Scroll through all the options in the product block’s styles tab to fully customize the block.

 Table blocks can help you structure images and text within an email template.
 The table block gives you the flexibility to add as many columns or rows as you'd like (which will autospace themselves, or you can set a width in the Width setting of the Columns tab).